Starlink Mobile deep dive

 Where can I go with Starlink Mobile?

-Starlink is now available all across the United States, including all 50 states, the Virgin Islands, and Puerto Rico.
-All Starlink Mobile customers who reside in the U.S. will be able to use the service throughout the country.
+Starlink is now available across the United States, including all 50 states, the Virgin Islands, and Puerto Rico.
+All Starlink Mobile customers residing in the U.S. can use the service nationwide.

-But if you plan to leave the country in which you signed up for the service, then you’ll need to sign up for Mobile Global, which costs $200 a month.
-If you sign up for any of the Mobile Priority plans, you’ll automatically get global access.
+But if you plan to leave the country where you signed up for the service, you'll need to sign up for Mobile Global, which costs $200 a month.
+If you sign up for any of the Mobile Priority plans, you'll automatically get global access.

 Image source: Screenshot from www.starlink.com